mongodb/mongodbatlas-cloudformation-resources/cfn-resources/federated-database-instance/docs/cloudproviderconfig.md

 #### RoleId

-Unique identifier of the role that the data lake can use to access the data stores.Required if specifying cloudProviderConfig.
+Unique identifier of the role that the Atlas Data Federation can use to access the data stores.Required if specifying cloudProviderConfig.

 _Required_: No